nadrane/blog/content/_posts/2019-09-02-manipulating-raw-html-in-node-with-the-visitor-pattern.md

 1. We pass in the parent (`root` above) as well as `child` into the user-defined function.
 Having the parent node of `child` is useful later.
 2. We do not appear to invoke `func` on our top-level node.
 The way we've written the code keeps it clean and incidentally works works perfectly since Fast HTML Parser wraps our root node in an additional node; effectively, all of our nodes are children of this top-level node.
 This oddity ensures the user-defined function is called even on the outermost node (or, if there are multiple outermost nodes, all are touched).
 3. We are now returning the resultant HTML as a string from `parseAndVisitNodes`.
 If our function were to modify the HTML tree, we want a way to access the results.
-We choose to return a string as opposed to the htmlRoot itself because it encapsulates the parsed HTML data structure; ideally, the caller of this function should not need to understand `HTMLELement`s.
+We choose to return a string as opposed to the htmlRoot itself because it helps abstract away the parsed HTML data structure; ideally, the caller of this function should not need to understand `HTMLELement`s.<sup>[1](#footnote1)</sup>

 Let's put `parseAndVisitNodes` to use.
 Suppose a user wants to print the tag name of each child in the tree: